Dermatophyte: Treatment

 Tinea corpora (body), tinea manus (hands), tinea cruris (groin), tinea pedis (foot) and tinea facie (face) can be treated topically.

-Tinea unguum (nails) usually will require oral treatment with terbinafine, itraconizole, or griseofulvin.
-Griseofulvin is usually not as effective as terbinafine or itraconizole.
+Tinea unguium (nails) usually will require oral treatment with terbinafine, itraconazole, or griseofulvin.
+Griseofulvin is usually not as effective as terbinafine or itraconazole.
 A lacquer (Penlac) can be used daily, but is ineffective unless combined with aggressive debridement of the affected nail.

 Tinea capitis (scalp) must be treated orally, as the medication must be present deep in the hair follicles to eradicate the fungus.
 Usually griseofulvin is given orally for 2 to 3 months.
 Clinically dosage up to twice the recommended dose might be used due to relative resistance of some strains of dermatophytes.

 Tinea pedis is usually treated with topical medicines, like ketoconazole or terbinafine, and pills, or with medicines that contains miconazole, clotrimazole, or tolnaftate.
 Antibiotics may be necessary to treat secondary bacterial infections that occur in addition to the fungus (for example, from scratching).

 Tinea cruris (groin) should be kept dry as much as possible.